UCT-EE-OCW/EE_Admin_Scripts/README.md

 See README for more details.

+## GroupMarkConsolidation
+Splits a group marked spreadsheet into feedback for each student in the group.

 ## PDFFormEditor
 Populates a PDF Form based on the data provided in a .csv file.
-Good for generating ECSA forms for each student.
+Good for automatically generating ECSA forms for each student.

 Expects an included .csv with a column for each field in an editable PDF.
 A good way to generate these forms is in Latex using the hyperref package.
 An example Latex Source for the ECSA form (used for EEE3096S 2019) is included.